+We have 30 outdoor bike racks on campus that can accommodate a total of 323 bikes.
 We also have one indoor bike storage room in Harriett House that can accommodate up to 14 bikes (you can sign up for a key to that space here).
-The campus map includes an overlay that shows bike racks; just click the checkbox next to "bike
+The campus map includes an overlay that shows bike racks; just click the checkbox next to "bike racks" beside the map.

 It's a little outdated now, but in the summer of 2015 we took pictures of every rack on campus.
 And if you're reading a page like this, you know you want to look at them.

 A number of the racks on campus have been around for much longer than their expected lifetime; one, in particular, was installed as early as the 1970s.
 Older racks often don't meet the expectations of modern-day cyclists, who prefer to use high-quality "U-locks" and like two points of contact with the frame to avoid bent wheels.
 The rest of this page outlines the decision-making criteria for placement and design of new racks as funds become available or during major construction or renovation projects.

 Racks should not be placed in an area that obstructs pedestrian access.
 They should always be secured in place; freestanding bike racks both are an invitation for thieves and have a tendency to move out of place.
 If special events or snow removal are concerns, racks may be rail-mounted and removed certain times of year; in those instances, signage should be placed on the racks at least a week before removal to give people adequate time to move their bikes.

 People riding bikes expect to be able to park very close to the door of their destination building.
 While bike racks may be too much of an aesthetic drawback immediately adjacent to some building entrances, they should be placed within 50 feet of at least one building entrance.
 Racks should be within eyesight of a building entrance so people can easily spot them if they’re looking; this has been shown to reduce rates of locking to non-racks.